 Sister Hannah Faulconer is serving a mission for the Church of Jesus Christ of Latter-day Saints.
 She trained at the Centro de Treinamento Missionario (CTM) in São Paulo, Brazil during Fall 2018.
-She has been called to the Brazil Recife mission, and is currently serving in the Casa Forte neighborhood of Recife in the Brazilian state of Pernambuco.
-This is her third area so far.
+She has been called to the Brazil Recife mission, and is currently serving in the Candeias neighborhood of the city Jaboatão dos Guararape in the Brazilian state of Pernambuco.
+This is her fifth area so far.
 Previously she served in Palmares and then the city of Gravatá, and then the Casa Forte and Madalena neighborhoods of Recife, the Candeias neighborhood of Jaboatão dos Guararapes, and Goiana.
-Her letters home are published here on the website by Angela Faulconer, who also adds relevant links, pictures, and tags.
+Her letters home are published here on the website by Angela Faulconer, who edits and adds relevant links, pictures, and tags.

 View all posts by Sister Faulconer